-For many people, kohlrabi is one those novelty vegetables you encounter in the produce aisle: It looks interesting, but unfamiliar, and you pass it by.
-However, kohlrabi is a versatile vegetable, and you can use it in recipes as a substitute for broccoli or cabbage.
+For many people, kohlrabi (Brassica oleracea) is one of those novelty vegetables you encounter in the produce aisle.
+It looks interesting but unfamiliar, and you pass it by.
+However, kohlrabi is a versatile vegetable you can use in recipes as a substitute for broccoli or cabbage.
 The name means cabbage-turnip, which is a clue to its flavor.
 When eaten raw, the young stems are crisp and mild.
-When cooked in stir-fries, soups, or casseroles, kohlrabi is like cabbage 2.0: vegetal, but slightly spicy.
+When used in recipes, kohlrabi is like cabbage 2.0: vegetal, but slightly spicy.

-Although kohlrabi isn't a root vegetable, it craves the same kind of growing conditions you would give your carrots or radishes: moist, rich, loam.
+Although kohlrabi isn't a root vegetable, it craves the same kind of growing conditions you would give carrots or radishes: moist, rich loam.
 Double digging or raised beds will yield kohlrabi bulbs with tender, non-pithy flesh.

-Keep kohlrabi well-watered, which shouldn't be difficult in cool spring soils.
+Keep kohlrabi well-watered, which shouldn't be difficult in cool spring or fall soils.
+It typically needs one inch of rain or watering per week.
 For a nutrient boost, water with compost tea each time.